Mthe001/coffee-store/README.md

 - **Fully Responsive**: Optimized for mobile, tablet, and desktop, ensuring a flawless user experience on all devices.
 - **Product Showcase**: A beautifully designed display of coffee produts, complete ith descriptions, images, and pr
 - **Cart System**: Easy-se cart functionality, allowing customers to add items and complete their orders with eas
-- **Modern & Clean UI**: A user-friendly interface tat reflects the warmth and nviting atmosphere of a cozy coffee s
+- **Modern & Clean UI**: A user-friendly interface tat reflects the warmth and nviting atmosphere of a cozy coffee

 ## 🛠️ Technologies Used